-Today pharma companies are looking for innovative solutions to adapt to the volatile market demand.
-Despite fast technological progress, pharma businesses still face a number of problems in drugs and batches manufacturing.
-For instance, in order to exclude human-made errors visual Inspection during manufacturing and packaging of batches should be performed.
+Today, pharma companies are looking for innovative solutions to adapt to the volatile market demand.
+Despite fast technological progress, pharma businesses still face a number of problems in drug and batch manufacturing.
+For instance, in order to exclude human-made errors, Visual Inspection during manufacturing and packaging of batches should be performed.

 This naturally increases the cost of labor and still leaves space for possible defects and flaws.
-Yet there is a solution to these typical issues in drugs and batches manufacturing and this solution is AI (Artificial Intelligence).
+Yet there is a solution to these typical issues in drugs and batch manufacturing, and this solution is AI (Artificial Intelligence).

 Computer Vision in the pharma industry is the unique chance to categorize an incredible amount of images or videos for object detection and tracking.
 The object can be cracked on the pill or poorly printed word on the batch.
 Computer Vision will guarantee 100% accuracy and instant detection compared to visual detection performed by employees.

-● identify defects of packaging (texture, shape, size, bad packing, etc.) on the production line and exclude them from the production instantly
+- Identify defects of packaging (texture, shape, size, bad packing, etc.) on the production line and exclude them from production instantly;

-The CV (computer vision) approach and customized CNNs may identify defects at any stage and require the development of the CNN that with adjustments (training and setting of hyperparameters ) may be used for most of the tasks.
-At some point, there might be a need to develop unique CNN for the particular task.
+- CV (computer vision) approach and customized CNNs may identify defects at any stage and require the development of the CNN that, with adjustments (training and setting of hyperparameters), may be used for most tasks.
+At some point, there might be a need to develop a unique CNN for the particular task.

 Defects Identification in Medicine

 Using Computer Vision and Machine learning it is possible to spot problems of drug production at the manufacturing line.
 Using AI technologies for medicine the customer was able to reach the following goals: